Gari7830/my_portfolio/README.md

 ### <div align="center">I'm Edgar, a recently graduated data scientist 👨‍💻 interested in logistics, supply chain management, marketing, and data analysis📊📉📈</div>

-- Here you can find my projects in data science, data analysis, and Power BI.
-New Projects will be added in time.
+- Here you can find my projects in data science🧑🏻‍💻 data analysis, and Power BI.
+New Projects will be added in time 💼 💼

 - 🔭 I’m seeking new job opportunities in data science, data analysis, or business intelligence.
-Here you can find

-- 🌱 I want to learn everything related to data science and artificial intelligence, so I keep myself studying data science topics continuously
+- 🌱 I want to learn everything related to data science and artificial intelligence, so I keep myself studying data science continuously

 - ❓ Ask me about anything related to logistics, supply chain management, Mexico's customs law, or international trade topics